Liopleurodon: Research history

-As mentioned previously, Liopleurodon fossils have been found mainly in England and France.
-Contemporary fossil specimens referrable to Liopleurodon, dating from the Callovian to the Kimmeridgian, are also known from Germany.
-Based on the observations previously provided by Noè, Espen Knutsen reassigned both L. macromerus and L. rossicus to Pliosaurus in his 2012 revision of the genus.
+Based on Noè's observations, Espen Knutsen reassigned both L. macromerus and L. rossicus to Pliosaurus in his 2012 revision of the genus.
 The following year, Roger Benson and colleagues agreed with Knutsen's classification, but regarded the species P. macromerus as a nomen dubium due to the absence of a formally designated neotype.
-They also considered Liopleurodon to be restricted to the Middle Jurassic.
 In 2015, Jair Israel Barrientos-Lara and colleagues described two pliosaurid fossils found near the town of Tlaxiaco in Oaxaca, Mexico.
 These fossils were extracted from Kimmeridgian deposits in the Sabinal Formation, and one of them, the partial front end of a snout, was attributable to Liopleurodon, though the researchers considered the remains too fragmentary to provide a species-level identification.
 L. grossouvrei, although synonymized with "Pliosaurus" andrewsi by most authors, was considered to potentially be a distinct genus in its own right by Davide Foffa and colleagues in 2018, given its differences from "P." andrewsi and Liopleurodon ferox.
 Madzia and colleagues in 2022 noted that the fact that Liopleurodon was named based on a single tooth of dubious distinctiveness is problematic, and that a more complete neotype may need to be designated to preserve the stability of L. ferox.
 They also stated that further study of the taxon was needed to confirm that the supposed differences between L. ferox and L. pachydeirus were indeed due to individual variation.

-In 2024, Peggy Vincent and coauthors described a partial postcranial skeleton that was discovered in 1979 in a since-abandoned quarry in Saint-Laon, France.
-Like the holotype tooth, this skeleton, informally termed as the 'Thouarsais specimen', also comes from sedimentary layers dating from the Callovian.
-Measuring around 3.2 m long as preserved, the fossil is among the most complete Liopleurodon postcranial skeletons known and the most complete French specimen.
+In 2024, Nikolay Zverkov and colleagues documented numerous Callovian marine reptile fossils collected over nearly a century of fieldwork from twenty-eight localities across European Russia.
+Among this material, they referred three isolated teeth and a partial skeleton to L. ferox.
+The latter specimen, together with two of the teeth, was discovered in the Unzha River north of Makaryev, whereas the third tooth comes from a quarry in Mikhaylovsky District.
+Although referred to L. ferox, Zverkov and colleagues says that the femoral anatomy of the partial skeleton differs from that of all known specimens from the Oxford Clay Formation, suggesting that it may represent a distinct species within the genus.
+The same year, Peggy Vincent and coauthors described a partial postcranial skeleton discovered in 1979 in a since-abandoned quarry in Saint-Laon, France, and also dated from the Callovian.
+Informally nicknamed as the 'Thouarsais specimen', this fossil reach approximately 3.2 m in its preserved state.
+It represents one of the most complete postcranial skeletons of Liopleurodon known to date, as well as the most complete specimen discovered in France.